CleoMochoge/CleoMochoge/README.md

 Hi I'm @CleoMochoge
-I'm interested in Software engineering,Python and Machine learning with AI I'm currently learning Full stack Web Development using HTML, CSS, and JS
+I'm interested in Software engineering,Python and Machine learning with AI.
+I'm currently learning Full stack Web Development using HTML, CSS, and JS
 - 💞️ I’m looking to collaborate on any project involving full stack to help expploit my full potential You can reach me through this email cleomochoge@yahoo.com